calyxir/calyx/docs/debug/cider.md

 This will open the target program in the interactive debugger.
 Note that we use `fud`'s *quiet* flag, `-q`, here.
 This avoids clashes between `fud`'s outputs and the debugger's outputs, since both tools interact with `stdout`.

-The interpreter does not currently support the [invoke][] command.
+The interpreter does not currently support [`ref` cells][ref-cells].
-To run the debugger on a program that uses `invoke`, you must first run the `compile-invoke` pass before interpreting the program:
+To run the debugger on a program that uses these, you must first compile them away by running the `compile-invoke` pass:

 ```
 fud e --to debugger -s calyx.flags '-p compile-invoke' -q my_program.futil -s verilog.data my_program.futil.data